-Note: Pressing the key prior to pressing the routine without saving any changes.
+Note: Pressing the key prior to pressing the key will abort the cal routine without saving any changes.

 3) Press the key to set the velocity value and return to the measurement screen.
 The new velocity value will be shown at the top of the display.